cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 Elasticsearch requires additional resources in excess of those documented in the [GitLab system requirements](../install/requirements.md).
-These will vary by installation size, but you should ensure **at least** an additional 8 GiB of RAM for each Elasticsearch node, per the [official guidelines](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html).
+These will vary by installation size, but you should ensure **at least** an additional **8 GiB of RAM** for each Elasticsearch node, per the [official guidelines](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html).

+Keep in mind, this is the **minimum requirements** as per ElasticSearch.
+For production instances, they recommend considerably more resources.

 Storage requirements also vary based on installation side, but as a rule of thumb, you should allocate the total size of your production database, **plus**